0xD34D/SAM-ESP32/README.md

-SAM
+SAM-ESP32
 ===

-Software Automatic Mouth - Tiny Speech Synthesizer
+Software Automatic Mouth - Tiny Speech Synthesizer for the ESP32

 What is SAM?